boyoon-c/memory-game/README.md

 ## Instructions to play the game
 - Two players alternate turns.
-- (Each player is offered 10 seconds to make their move.)
 - Each player should flip three cards at a time to find a match.
 - When the three cards are a match, that player who flipped the cards gets one point.
 - When the cards that are flipped do not match, players do not get a point.
 Cards are automatically flipped down and the next player gets the turn.